styvane/raft/README.md

 TODO
 ----

-- Add Log trait for that defines the Raft log behavior
+- Add Log trait that defines the Raft log behavior
 - Leader discovery and confirmation
 - Append only *write* operation entry
-- Persist log and non volatiles states.
+- Persist log and non-volatiles states.
 - Graceful shutdown

 Run
 ---

-To run this we need a configuration see [example](config.example.yaml).
+To run this, we need a configuration see [example](config.example.yaml).

 We will then start the following processes.
-The numbers of processes depends on the configuration.
+The number of processes depends on the configuration.

 ```
 ./target/debug/kvserver --config config.yaml --node-id 0 --port 21000